Superljf/Next.js-Stripe-Supabase/README.md

 1. Toggle on "Allow customers to cancel subscriptions"
 1. Add the products and prices that you want
 1. Set up the required business information and links

+### Configure WeChat Pay

+For Chinese users, you can also configure [WeChat Pay](https://pay.weixin.qq.com/) as an alternative payment method.

+1. Register as a WeChat Pay merchant
+2. Obtain the following credentials from the WeChat Pay merchant platform:
+   - App ID
+   - Merchant ID
+   - Private Key
+   - Certificate Serial Number
+   - APIv3 Key
+3. Add these credentials to your environment variables

 ### That's it